B3Kay/benjaminkarlsson.com/src/projects/buffet-diet.md

 This is an opinionated page focused on finding reviewed buffets for specific diets.

+Take a look at the [Buffet Diet - Github](https://github.com/B3Kay/next-buffet-diet-webb-app)

 ## Technologies Used
 TypeScript, CSS, HTML, Node.JS, Next.JS, Tailwind CSS, shadcnui, Radix UI, Framer Motion, pocketbase